iovigi/catbot-game/README.md

-# This is cat bot
+# Cat bot
-It can play with you guess number and to say hello. :)
+I am cat bot and I want to play with you to guess number :)